ARTS 3002 - Advanced Arts Research Project

 General Course Information

-Course Code ARTS 3002 Course Advanced Arts Research Project Coordinating Unit Humanites & Social Sciences Office Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 6 units of level 2 undergraduate study Restrictions Final Year BA (Advanced) students only Quota 30 Course Description This course provides an opportunity for BA (Advanced) students to complete a unique research project relating to one or both of their major disciplines.
+Course Code ARTS 3002 Course Advanced Arts Research Project Coordinating Unit Humanites & Social Sciences Office Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Up to 3 hours per week Available for Study Abroad and Exchange Y Prerequisites At least 6 units of Level II undergraduate study Restrictions Available to BA(Adv) final year students only Quota A quota of 30 applies Course Description This course provides an opportunity for BA (Advanced) students to complete a unique research project relating to one or both of their major disciplines.
 The main assignment for this course consists of an extended essay on a question identified by the student in negotiation with academics in their chosen subject areas.
 The essay should achieve a standard in content and presentation appropriate to that expected from students who may be aspiring to continue active research at Honours level and beyond.
 Students' work will be supported through a weekly seminar or other structured learning activities (e.g. online resources designed to assist in the development of high level skills in self-evaluation of work) and through active input from academic mentors.

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesAt the successful completion of this course, students will be able to: